5 tips for riding your bicycle during the winter

 2) Set up your bike up for winter riding

 Getting your bike winter ready requires a few steps.
-Paterson says the main thing he tells Foodora riders is to choose the right tires.
+Paterson says the main thing is to choose the right tires.
 “We suggest a bike that is prepared for the snow with a reasonably large set of tires for a wider contact point.
 A softer compound, knobbier tread and low tire pressure,” he says all will help ride through the winter.
 You can also use these six ways to winterize your road bike on the cheap.
 A good set of lights is also essential because of fewer daylight hours and reduced visibility with snow or gloomy conditions.

 3) Layer properly

 RELATED: Frigid winter cycling survival guide